Spectral line shape: Molecular spectra

 For molecules in the gas phase, the principal effects are Doppler and pressure broadening.
 This applies to rotational spectroscopy, rotational-vibrational spectroscopy and vibronic spectroscopy.

 For molecules in the liquid state or in solution, collision and proximity broadening predominate and lines are much broader than lines from the same molecule in the gas phase.
 Line maxima may also be shifted.
 Because there are many sources of broadening, the lines have a stable distribution, tending towards a Gaussian shape.

 Nuclear magnetic resonance

 The shape of lines in a nuclear magnetic resonance (NMR) spectrum is determined by the process of free induction decay.
 This decay is approximately exponential, so the line shape is Lorentzian.
 This follows because the Fourier transform of an exponential function in the time domain is a Lorentzian in the frequency domain.
 In NMR spectroscopy the lifetime of the excited states is relatively long, so the lines are very sharp, producing high-resolution spectra.

-Magnetic resonance imaging

-Effect of contrast agent on images: Defect of the blood–brain barrier after stroke shown in MRI.
-T_{1}-weighted images, left image without, right image with contrast medium administration.

-Gadolinium-based pharmaceuticals alter the relaxation time, and hence spectral line shape, of those protons that are in water molecules that are transiently attached to the paramagnetic atoms, resulting contrast enhancement of the MRI image.
-This allows better visualisation of some brain tumours.